moiri/kobold/README.md

         id: "movable1"
             id of the added character.
 This id must like any other id be unique

-Enable skill of the character
+Enable ability of the character

     Movable.enableAttr(attr);
         attr: